davsav16/improved-food-festival/README.md

 # Improved Food Festival

 ## User Story
-Allow foodies thoughout the world to regist for different food events, by tickets, and additional details.
-This app is a PWA so users can use it if they are experiance a poor connection or even download it to their mobile device.
+Allow foodies though out the world to register for different food events, by tickets, and additional details.
+This app is a PWA so users can use it if they are experience a poor connection or even download it to their mobile device.

 ## Used
 - Webpack